Primary HPV testing for cervical cancer screening

 Primary HPV testing is the most sensitive test for cervical cancer screening and it allows for self-collection, which is crucial for overcoming barriers to screening such as discomfort and access, and increasing screening engagement.

-The Teal Wand, now FDA approved, allows a woman to collect a sample for Primary HPV testing, from the comfort and convenience of home.
+The Teal Wand, now FDA authorized, allows a woman to collect a sample for Primary HPV testing, from the comfort and convenience of home.

 See How It Works